dirkzon/nexu/README.md

 </p>

 ## Introduction
 Nexu is an image sharing platform.
 This monorepository will contain all the services.
+All requirements can be found in the [requirements document](./docs/Project%20Requirements.pdf).

 ## Services